What is merger consequences analysis?

 In order to fully analyze the impact, the company owners must compare the stand-alone acquirer to the newly combined business.
 An effective way of doing this is through EPS accretion/dilution.
 This is a simple test that shows whether the proposed deal will increase or decrease the post-transaction earnings per share (EPS) for the buyer.

 The acquiring company must calculate possible future earnings to plan for the transition of ownership.
 This is done via pro forma calculations, which include hypothetical amounts or estimates.
-These pro forma statements indicate the projected financial position of the potential buyer to determine the impact.
+These pro forma statements indicate the projected financial position of the potential buyer.

 Learn merger consequences step by step in CFI’s mergers and acquisitions financial modeling course.